dendronhq/dendron-site/vault/dendron.topic.publish-legacy.configuration.md

 Currently, only the `useVault` option is allowed.
 It takes a list of [[vault names|dendron.ref.config#name]].
 When a duplicate is found, Dendron will go through the vaults in your list from left to right and resolve to the first one that matches.

-- NOTE: this is done automatically when you run the [[Vault Add|dendron.topic.commands#vault-add]] command
+- NOTE: this is done automatically when you run the [[Vault Add|dendron.ref.commands#vault-add]] command

 ```yml
 duplicateNoteBehavior: